Cdh descent in equivariant homotopy K-theory: Introduction

 and an $E_\infty$-map $K\to \KH$ with the following properties. \begin{enumerate} \item If $\frak X\in\Tame_B$ is regular, the map $K(\frak X)\to \KH(\frak X)$ is an equivalence. \item $\KH$ is homotopy invariant in the following strong sense: if $p\colon\frak Y\to\frak X$ is an fpqc torsor under a vector bundle, then $p^*\colon \KH(\frak X)\to\KH(\frak Y)$ is an equivalence. \item $\KH$ satisfies Bott periodicity: for every vector bundle $\frak V$ over $\frak X$, there is a canonical equivalence of $\KH(\frak X)$-modules $\KH(\frak V\on\frak X)\simeq\KH(\frak X)$. \item Suppose that $\frak X\in\Sch_{\mathbf BG}$ where $G$ is an extension of a finite group scheme by a Nisnevich-locally diagonalizable group scheme.
 Then $\KH(\frak X)$ is the geometric realization of the simplicial spectrum $K^B(\Delta^\bullet\times\frak X)$. \end{enumerate} \end{theorem}

 From property (1) and the hypercompleteness of the cdh topology, we immediately deduce:

-\begin{corollary} Suppose that $B$ is noetherian of finite Krull dimension and that every stack in $\Tame_B$ admits a cdh cover by regular stacks, \eg, $B$ is a field of characteristic zero.
+\begin{corollary} Suppose that $B$ is noetherian of finite Krull dimension and that every stack in $\Tame_B$ admits a cdh cover by regular stacks, \eg, $B$ is essentially of finite type over a field of characteristic zero.
 Then the canonical map $K\to \KH$ exhibits $\KH$ as the cdh sheafification of $K$. \end{corollary}

 The fact that $\KH$ is a cdh sheaf means that it is a Nisnevich sheaf and that, for every cartesian square \begin{tikzmath} \diagram{ \frak W & \frak Y \\ \frak Z & \frak X \\ }; \arrows (11-) edge[c->] (-12) (11) edge (21) (21-) edge[c->] node[below]{$i$} (-22) (12) edge node[right]{$p$} (22); \end{tikzmath} in $\Tame_B$ such that $i$ is a closed immersion, $p$ is N-projective, and $p$ induces an isomorphism $\frak Y\minus\frak W\simeq\frak X\minus\frak Z$, the induced square of spectra \begin{tikzmath} \colsep{2em} \diagram{ \KH(\frak X) & \KH(\frak Z) \\ \KH(\frak Y) & \KH(\frak W) \\ }; \arrows (11-) edge (-12) (11) edge (21) (21-) edge (-22) (12) edge (22); \end{tikzmath} is cartesian.
 For quotients by finite discrete groups, we can improve this result as follows: